Jacknet/gopherventure/README.md

 # GopherVenture
-__A proof-of-concept simplistic text adventure game made in Go i'm making from the ground up.__
+__A single player text adventure game for all ages made in Go from the ground up.__

-You play as a gopher exploring a foreign universe.
+You are a gopher who ended up in a foreign universe.
+Along the way, you try to find the exit to get back to your normal world.
+But beware, as there's monsters along your journey that you must fight.

 ### TO-DOs:
-* A story is yet to be developed.
+* A more developed plot is yet to be developed.
 * At the moment, the project is split into two sources due to the differences in line breaks on Windows and Linux/*nix.
 Attempt to combine the two versions.
 Maybe